Anyline/mobile-ocr-documentation-anyline/source/includes/_modules.md

 The DocumentScanView can simply be included in the activity layout.

 For custom configuration (e.g. cutout, flash, feedback on successful scan, etc.) you can either use a json-file or XML-attributes like in the example.
 If you need more detailed information about all available config items see [Anyline Config] (#anyline-config).
+Please consider the [config restrictions] (#documentModuleRestrictions) when configuring the DocumentScanView.

 ### iOS

 #### Example
-The following example illustrate a simple use-case of the document module.
+The following example illustrates a simple use-case of the document module.

 In order to start the scan process, perform the following steps:

-1. Create a `ALUIConfiguration` object and use its properties to configure the user interface (or load a layout file)
-3. Initialize the module with a license key, delegate.
-The delegate will be called with the result (and other information) according to the `AnylineDocumentModuleDelegate` protocol
-4. In `viewDidAppear:` call `startScanningAndReturnError:`
-5. After you received a result call `cancelScanningAndReturnError:` (This also has to be called in viewWillDisappear: to clean up the module)
+######1.
+Initialize the module in viewDidLoad ######

 > in viewDidLoad